olincb/website/README.md

 On this server, there are nginx and puma systemd services running in the background.
 Commands to control are: `sudo systemctl {start, stop, restart, status} {nginx, puma}`.

-In order for changes pushed to GitHub to reflect, the repo must be `pull`ed from the server, and puma must be restarted.

 ## Projects

 To add a project to the website, add a markdown file to the `app/views/markdown/projects/` folder.
 The file should be titled: `_{Project Name}.md`.
 It looks best when there's no leading header in the markdown file, because the filename is used as a header in the website.